sunyinqi0508/AQuery2/README.md

 There're multiple options to run AQuery on Windows.
 You can use the native toolchain from Microsoft Visual Studio or gcc from Cygwin/MinGW or run it under Windows Subsystem for Linux.

 - For WSL, Docker or Linux virtual machines, see Linux, Docker sections below
-- For Visual Studio:
+- For Visual Studio (Recommended):
   1. Install python3.6 or above from [official website](https://www.python.org/downloads/windows/) or Microsoft Store.
   2. Install Microsoft Visual Studio 2022 or later with **Desktop development with C++** selected.
   3. Clone AQuery repo from [Github](https://github.com/sunyinqi0508/AQuery2)
   4. Install python requirements with pip `python3 -m pip install -r requirements.txt`
   5. Change the build driver from aquery_config.py to "MSBuild"
   6. The libraries and headers for Monetdb are already included in msc-plugins, however you can also choose to download them from [Monetdb Easy Setup](https://www.monetdb.org/easy-setup/) and put them in the same place.

+- For Winlibs (Recommended):
+  - Download latest winlibs toolchain from the [official website](https://winlibs.com/)
+  - Since winlibs is linked with native windows runtime libraries (UCRT or MSVCRT), it offers better interoperatibility with other libraries built with MSVC such as python and monetdb.
+  - Other steps can be either the same as Visual Studio or Cygwin/Mingw (below) without ABI break.

-- For MinGW:
+- For CygWin/MinGW:
-   1. Install gcc and python3 using the package manager.
+   1. Install gcc and python3 using its **builtin package manager** instead of the one from python.org or windows store.
 (For Msys2, `pacman -S gcc python3`)
    2. Clone AQuery repo from Github
    3. Install python requirements
    4. The prebuilt binaries are included in ./lib directory.
 However, you could also rebuild them from [source](https://github.com/MonetDB/MonetDB).

-- Note that it might be possible to use python from python.org or Microsoft store with gcc from MinGW.
-However, it might not work because of ABI breakage.
-So the better way is to use gcc with MinGW python from pacman or use clang/MSVC instead.

 ### macOS
 - Install a package manager such as [homebrew](https://brew.sh)
 - Install python3 and monetdb using homebrew `brew install python3 monetdb`